 The Issue: The “Joint Protocol” that was enacted in 2009 created an unfair, restrictive barrier that tied the hands of APN-Anesthesia and Certified Registered Nurse Anesthetists (CRNA) by only allowing them to work under the supervision of a licensed physician anesthesiologist.
 Prior to 2009, APN/CRNAs could work under the supervision of qualified surgeons, dentists, dermatologists and other physicians.
 The restrictions of Joint Protocol are also causing a severe shortage of CRNA and APN professionals.

 - Click here to read more about the history and evolution of Joint Protocol as it impacts CRNAs and APN-As in N.J.

 The Challenge: With only 1,200 physician anesthesiologists and around 900 CRNA’s/APN-Anesthesia providers in the state, this severely restricts independent employment opportunities for advanced practice nurses, drives up the costs of anesthesia care and ultimately reduces the accessibility of quality anesthesia care for patients.

-- Click here to read about the impact of Joint Protocol on CRNAs/APN-As and care in N.J.
+- Click here to read about the positive impact the temporary lifting of the Joint Protocol during COVID had on care in NJ.